Malta–Pakistan relations

 Malta–Pakistan relations are the bilateral relations between Malta and Pakistan.

-Pakistan and Malta established diplomatic relations in January 1966.
 Neither country has a resident ambassador.
-Malta has its diplomatic and consular responsibilities looked after by the Italian Embassy residing in Islamabad.
-On the other hand, Pakistan is concurrently accredited to Malta through its embassy in Tunis with an Honorary Consulate in Attard (Malta) since September 2015.
+Pakistan is concurrently accredited to Malta through its embassy in Tunis with an Honorary Consulate in Attard (Malta) since September 2015.
 Both countries are full members of the Commonwealth of Nations.

 High level interaction

 Bilateral meetings have always emphasized the need for increasing commercial and economic collaboration, chiefly through encouraging the exchange of trade delegations.
 In a meeting in Valletta in 2007 between the respective Foreign Ministers, the two countries concurred to "continue the ongoing cooperation between the two countries in the United Nations and other international forums as well and reviewed bilateral ties with a view to strengthening relations between Pakistan and Malta in all spheres, especially trade and investment."

 Pakistan has also sought Malta's support to Pakistan's initiative for equitable market access to the European Union through a Free Trade Agreement or similar mechanism.

 The need to take the initiative also echoed during the meeting of Maltese Prime Minister Joseph Muscat with his Pakistani counterpart, Nawaz Sharif, on the sidelines of the 24th Commonwealth Heads of Government Meeting (CHOGM) session in Malta in November 2015.